natcap/invest.users-guide/source/urban_cooling_model.rst

 * Biophysical Table (required): A .csv (Comma Separated Value) table containing model information corresponding to each of the land use classes in the Land Cover Map.
 All LULC classes in the Land Cover raster MUST have corresponding values in this table.
 Each row is a land use/land cover class and columns must be named and defined as follows:

     * lucode: Required.
 Land use/land cover class code.
 LULC codes must match the 'value' column in the Land Cover Map raster and must be integer or floating point values, in consecutive order, and unique.
-    * Shade: a value between 0 and 1, representing the proportion of tree cover (0 for no tree; 1 for full tree cover; with trees>2m).
+    * Shade: a value between 0 and 1, representing the proportion of tree cover (0 for no tree; 1 for full tree cover with canopy ≥2m in height).
 Required if using the weighted factor approach to Cooling Coefficient calculations.
     * Kc: Required.
 Crop coefficient, a value between 0 and 1 (see Allen et al. 1998).
     * Albedo: a value between 0 and 1, representing the proportion of solar radiation directly reflected by the LULC type.
 Required if using the weighted factor approach to Cooling Coefficient calculations.
     * Green_area: Required.
 A value of either 0 or 1, 1 meaning that the LULC is counted as a green area (green areas >2ha have an additional cooling effect), and 0 meaning that the LULC is not counted as a green area.